Uses of Resistor- All Key Uses

 • Carbon composition: The resistive material is graphite dust or carbon.

 Note the type of material will rely on the resistor’s purpose for these resistors.
 Often, manufacturers will compromise the price with the functionality.
-For instance, carbon composition resistors are characterized with low precision.
+For instance, carbon composition resistors are characterized by low precision.
+Nonetheless, they are relatively cheaper than others.

 Uses of Resistors